 If you are interested, you are welcome to reach out to me and we can set up a brief phone call before scheduling.

 My practice is body oriented and trauma informed.
 I integrate various evidence-based interventions to support clients in establishing a sense of deep connection to self, others and sustaining well-being.
 I love to work with children, adolescents, and young adults who are interested in creative and somatic approaches to therapy.

 I see clients who are experiencing a range of mental health challenges.
 I am especially familiar with anxiety, grief, burn-out, persistent depression, relational stressors, survivors of sexual trauma, and those navigating life as an artist.
 I align with clients whose identities and values defy society's conventional norms.
 My practice is trauma-informed, and I am dedicated to an anti-oppression, anti-racist, body positive, LGBTQIA+ affirming and equitable lens.

 I am a process-oriented therapist, which means I emphasize the felt experience of therapy over cognitive skill building.
-I integrate various body-oriented practices, talk therapy, and expressive arts therapy.
+I integrate various somatic practices, talk therapy, and expressive arts therapy.
 See below for more information about the modalities I draw from.
 The integration of these practices ensure that the client's therapeutic experience is present in mind, body, and spirit.

 Commonly Used Therapeutic Interventions

 Below are links to information about the interventions I integrate in my practice depending on client's needs and interests